monoteba/unity-visual-scripting/basics/09-placing-keys-in-locks/09-placing-keys-in-locks.md

 [![Player Graph 2](./player-graph-2.jpg)](./player-graph-2.jpg)

 Right now, any *Key* can be used on any *Lock*.
 In the next example, we will look at how to restrict *Keys* to only work with certain *Locks*.

+As for opening a door, I will let you figure that out :)